princesingh6679/Portfolio-Website/README.md

 HTML5 - Structure & Content
 CSS3 - Styling & Animations
 JavaScript - Interactivity & Dynamic Features

 🚀 Live Demo
 🔗 View Portfolio

-🚀 How to Run This Portfolio Website
+🚀 How to Run This Portfolio Website.

-🔹 Open the Project
+🔹 Open the Project.
   Simply open the index.html file in your browser:

   Locate the project folder on your computer.